brainlife/app-hcp-acpc-alignment/README.md

 ## Output

-The main output of this App is is a MNI_aligned ('ACPC aligned') T1w or T2w image.
+The main output of this App is is a MNI_aligned ('ACPC aligned') mp2rage images.

 #### Product.json